-- 3.6.9.
-You must provide a copy of the Fair Work Information Statement24 to all Workers in accordance with the Fair Work Act. - (a) You must ensure that a copy of the Fair Work Information Statement is provided to Workers prior to commencement or as soon as possible after commencement of employment. - (i) You may enclose it with the final OoE sent to the Worker to sign, or - (ii) make a copy made available to Workers during the Arrival Briefing. - (b) The Fair Work Information Statement is available in 9 Pacific and Timorese languages25 on the FWO's website. - 3.6.10.
-In addition to the Fair Work Information Statement, You must also provide a copy of the FWO Translated Casual Employment Information Statement26 to Workers who are being offered employment on a casual basis before, or as soon as possible after, they start their new job. - (a) You must ensure a copy of the Fair Work Casual Employment Information Statement is provided to Workers prior to commencement or as soon as possible after commencement of employment. - (i) You may enclose it with the final OoE sent to the Worker to sign, or - (ii) Make a copy available to Workers prior to or during the On-arrival Briefing. - (b) The Casual Employment Information Statement is available in 9 Pacific and Timorese languages27 on the FWO's website.
+- (a) You must ensure that a copy of the Fair Work Information Statement is provided to Workers prior to commencement or as soon as possible after commencement of employment. - (i) You may enclose it with the final OoE sent to the Worker to sign, or - (ii) make a copy made available to Workers during the Arrival Briefing. - (b) The Fair Work Information Statement is available in 9 Pacific and Timorese languages24 on the FWO's website. - 3.6.10.
+In addition to the Fair Work Information Statement, You must also provide a copy of the FWO Translated Casual Employment Information Statement25 to Workers who are being offered employment on a casual basis before, or as soon as possible after, they start their new job. - (a) You must ensure a copy of the Fair Work Casual Employment Information Statement is provided to Workers prior to commencement or as soon as possible after commencement of employment. - (i) You may enclose it with the final OoE sent to the Worker to sign, or - (ii) Make a copy available to Workers prior to or during the On-arrival Briefing. - (b) The Casual Employment Information Statement is available in 9 Pacific and Timorese languages26 on the FWO's website. - 3.6.11.
+You must provide a copy of the Fixed Term Contract Information Statement to all Workers engaged on a fixed term contract, in accordance with the Fixed Term Contract provisions introduced by the Fair Work Ombudsman on 6 December 2023. - (a) You must ensure that a copy of the Fixed Term Contract Information Statement is provided to all Workers engaged on a fixed term contract prior to commencement of their fixed term contract, or as soon as practicable after commencement of the contract. - (i) You may enclose it with the final OoE sent to the Worker to sign, or - (ii) make a copy available to the Worker during the Arrival Briefing.